Arm#

 move [Arm1 v] to position x:(120) y:(120) z:(75) [mm v] ▶

-The increment Arm position block moves the 6-Axis Arm by an incremental distance along the x, y, and z axes.
+The increment arm position stack block moves the 6-Axis Arm by a specified distance from its current position along the x, y, and z axes.

 Parameter |